The impact of a universal auxiliary language on the world

 - and no regional slang.

-This language doesn’t mean to replace any others, but to function as a global communication tool.
+This language doesn’t mean replacing others but functioning as a global communication tool.

-We wanted to narrow down our language choices and ended up with more than we could have bargained for.
+We wanted to narrow down our language choices and ended up with more than we bargained for.

 We can be sure that the lack of a single international auxiliary language is not due to a lack of trying.